 Moderate trips are those of 6 to 9 hours duration.
 These folk will take about the suggested times.

-Fit trips are those over 10 hours duration, and seldom will the very fit take less than half the suggested times.
+Fit trips are those over 10 hours duration, and seldom will even the very fit take less than half of the suggested times.

 Conditions change and the following will alter the time taken for a trip:-

 - the size, age and fitness of the party;